Water261/opensuse-bootstrap/README.md

 # opensuse-bootstrap
-A collection of my AutoYAST configurations
+The collection of ansible playbooks I use to deploy my system